maedoc/tvb-virtualizer/web/README.md

 These are some of the improvements which can be done in future for making the Web GUI more user interactive.
 * Automate the docker part by starting condor automatically inside docker too.
+* Fetch the nodes and edges data from server side to the client side properly and display the DAX.
 * Testing can also be done for the components and API part.
 * Some code snippets can also be make more generalised in server file.
 * As it's the initial version of the GUI, Many more features can be added in future.